paulca/configurable_engine/README.md

 # Configurable #

-A Rails 3 configuration plugin.
-An update to [Behavior](http://github.com/paulca/behavior).
+A Rails 3 configuration engine.
+An update to [Behavior](http://github.com/paulca/behavior) for Rails 3.

 ## How it works ##